2023 Most Popular Physiology & Pathology Sciences Doctor's Degree Schools in the Plains States Region

 Of the 7 students majoring in physiology at K -State, 71% are male and 29% are female.

 Out of the 10 schools in the Plains States Region that were part of this year’s ranking, University of Minnesota - Twin Cities landed the # 3 spot on the list.
-Located in the city of Minneapolis, UMN Twin Cities is a public school with a fairly large student population.
+Located in the large city of Minneapolis, UMN Twin Cities is a public college with a fairly large student population.

 About 50% of the students majoring in physiology at the school are women while 50% are male.

 The in-demand doctor’s degree programs at University of Kansas helped the school earn the #4 place on this year’s ranking of the most popular physiology and pathology sciences schools in the Plains States Region .
-Located in the city of Lawrence, KU is a public college with a fairly large student population.
+Located in the small city of Lawrence, KU is a public college with a fairly large student population.

 About 60% of the students majoring in physiology at the school are women while 40% are male.